kaaengine/kaa/docs/tutorial/part02.rst

 The node will get removed from the scene immediately.
 If it has child nodes, they will be removed as well, together with their child nodes and so on, recursively.

-**IMPORTANT**: after deleting a node you should not use any of its properties.
-Working with deleted nodes is a very common bug that will cause unexpected behaviour of your game and most likely will end with a brutal crash to desktop!
+**IMPORTANT**: after deleting a node you should not call any of its method or access any of its properties!
+Working with deleted nodes is a common mistake for new kaa users.
+It's very hard to track because it will produce non deterministic efects as the game runs, eventually leading to a segmentation fault and a brutal crash to desktop.
+There is a debug build of kaa engine which tracks for this kind of issues much better, producing warnings in runtime.
+It comes at a cost of lower performance.
+To learn more about using the debug version of kaa engine.... (article TODO!)

 End of Part 2 - full code